-Note: By design, drain holes exist to prevent the build-up of water if the amplifier is inadvertently mounted or left upside-down, these must not be covered.
+Note: There is a drainage hole in the cover to prevent the build-up of water if the amplifier is inadvertently mounted or left upside-down.

-Figure 2
+Figure 3

 The amplifier should be mounted with a nominal 5 mm clearance from any adjacent equipment or surface.
 This will avoid mechanical interference due to tolerances on equipment parts and/or movement under operational vibration.